IngrediCheck/IngrediCheck-Backend/supabase/tests/README.md

 ## Suite Layout

-- `testcases/Replay`: recorded regression flows that mirror production traffic and power the default replay suite.
+- `ReplayTests`: recorded regression flows that mirror production traffic and power the default replay suite.

 > Looking for the new family End-To-End suite?
-See `testcases/EndToEnd/README.md`.
+See `EndToEndTests/README.md`.

 ## 1. How to Capture a New Test Case